iti-ict/wakamiti/jext/README.md

 - **Extension points** (interfaces annotated with `@ExtensionPoint`) which define the contract
 - **Extensions** (classes annotated with `@Extension` and implementing the extension point class)
-- **Extension managers** that are responsible of retrieve extensions for an specific extension point
+- **Extension managers** that are responsible for retrieve extensions for a specific extension point

 What is the extra value then?

 - Annotation processing of `@Extension` and `@ExtensionPoint` so the classes are automatically registered as services by the compiler
 - Capability of using multiple class loaders at the same time
-- Explicitly declaring the extension point version that implement each extension, avoiding using wrong jar versions
+- Explicitly declaring the extension point version that implements each extension, avoiding using wrong jar versions
 - Custom control about creating new extension instances or reusing existing ones
-- Fine extension filtering using white lists and/or black lists
+- Fine extension filtering using whitelists and/or blacklists
 - When extending an extension via inheritance, you may either override the parent class or use both superclass and subclass independently

 ---